textcreationpartnership/A02681/README.md

 ##Content Summary##

 #####Front#####
-Fratres sobrii estote.
-I. Pet.
-5. 8.
-Or, An admonition to the fryars of this Kingdome of Ireland to

 #####Body#####

+1. TO POPE VRBANUS VIII.
+The Epistle of Paul Harris Prieſt.

+1. A FAMILIAR DISPVTATION WITH THE FRYARS, PROPOVNDED BY THE AVTHOR

-1. CAP.
+    _ CAP.
 I.

-1. CAP.
+    _ CAP.
 II.
 The Authors Apology, and a defence of his Writings.

-1. CAP.
+    _ CAP.
 III.
 The power of the Scapular and Habit ever the ſoules in Purgatory.

-1. CAP.
+    _ CAP.
 IV.
 That the Regulars of this Kingdome are neither Roman Catholiques, Protestants, nor good Subjects, and therefore neither by the Church nor commonwealth to be permitted to live among them.

-1. CAP.
+    _ CAP.
 V. Whether it be true Martyrdome to dye in defenes of the two former Tenents, held both in Theory and Practiſe by our Archbiſhop Tho.
 Flemming, and his Friars.

-1. CAP.
+    _ CAP.
 VI.
 An Apology of the Author for the ſharpneſſe of his stile.

-1. CAP.
+    _ CAP.
 VII.
 The state of the Queſtion is this: Whether in theſe Kingdomes under the government of the King of Great Brittainy.
 A man conventing an Eccleſiasticall perſon in a cauſe meerely civill before the tempotall Magiſtrate, hath ipſo facto incurred Excom, De Iurc.

-1. CAP.
+    _ CAP.
 VIII.
 An Objection anſwered.

-1. An Epistle of the Author unto Thomas Flemming alias Barnwell Archbiſhop of Dublin.
+    _ An Epistle of the Author unto Thomas Flemming alias Barnwell Archbiſhop of Dublin.

 #####Back#####
-Fratres sobrii estote.
-I. Pet.
-5. 8.
-Or, An admonition to the fryars of this Kingdome of Ireland to **Types of content**
+I Heare, that ſome of our divines (if worthy that name) take great exceptions unto me, for calling tPAge 28. lin.
+2. read a thouſand owo hundred. pag.
+29. lin.
+20. for cis, read ea. pag.
+49 for Patric
+**Types of content**

   * There are 20 **verse** lines!